Philadelphia Art Tour

 Pennsylvania Academy of Fine Arts

+After lunch we will continue to explore A Nation of Artists at PAFA.
 Guided by five core themes—Prosperity, Abundance, and Inequity; Internationalism and Global Exchange; Looking West; Horizons: Landscapes and Spaces Between; and Geometry, Industry, and the Modern Imagination—A Nation of Artists at Pennsylvania Academy of the Fine Arts reimagines what American art has been and what it can become.

 Hotel